Payback at Riverside Studios

 As Payback is a musical, it is obvious that the songs are at the core of the show.
 Thankfully, the actors are all also talented singers, however their voices are often smothered by the background music, which is at times too loud.
 The story is interesting but sadly its predictable ending ruins it.
 Still, Payback is worth seeing as it will make spectators (at least the smartest ones) reflect upon these times when our privacy has become more and more at risk without anyone fully realising it.

-Payback is on at the Riverside Studios until 30th June 2013, for further information or to book visit here.
+Payback is at Riverside Studios until 30th June 2013.
+For further information or to book visit the theatre’s website here.